-Tax filing season officially starts on Jan.
-24, one of four key tax dates the IRS announced on Jan.
-10.
+Tax filing season officially starts on Monday, Jan.
+23, one of four key tax dates the IRS announced today.

 In other words, the IRS will begin accepting and processing 2022 federal income tax returns on that date.

 So, if you are an early bird, you can submit your return in less than two weeks — although you should never file until you have received all your 2022 income forms, some of which may not be owed to you until Jan.
 31.

 Those who plan to file as soon as possible will be glad to know that the IRS Free File program will be open for business on Friday, Jan.
 13.